0nix/ggj21/twine/ending7.md

 -THWACK-

 "I beg you.
-Mercy.
-I beg you mercy.
-Please."
+Mercy!
+I beg you mercy!
+Please!"

 Even as he tries, he cannot break the ropes.
 This sobbing blubbery mess of a man called Albert Hassel is now tied to the pole.